 The exact location

 See it.
 Feel it.
 Discover it.
 Vienna House Andel’s Berlin is located in the district of Lichtenberg, on the border with Prenzlauer Berg and Friedrichshain.
 Guests can enjoy spectacular panoramic views of the city from the hotel's 65 m tower.
-Enjoy a memorable dinner in the Skykitchen, the Michelin-starred restaurant, or relax with a drink in the bar.
+Enjoy a memorable dinner in the Skykitchen, the Michelin-starred restaurant, or relax with a drink at the Loft14.

 Entering Heckmann Höfe from Oranienburger Straße, you’re greeted by a sweet and delicious scent.
 Ensconced in the basement of the courtyard building is the Bonbonmacherei candy factory.
 Here the famous bonbons with raspberry and woodruff flavour are made and sold the way they were 50 years ago.
 So fill up on some sweets, but then make sure you get on your way – because Heckmann Höfe has so many more restaurants, galleries and artisan shops that are worth discovering.Read more